 One grammar checker app that I really like is grammarly.com.
 I don’t use this app that often, but I love the basic premise of what they are trying to do.
 Maybe, someday I will start using it more.
 They have built a software that is quite usable to check grammar and spelling online for free, and is becoming increasing more popular.
 As a professor of innovation, I often stressed that the most important reason to try a technology is often the number of users that they have, and I really think that they are growing a pretty big user base.
 Way to go, Grammarly folks!
 I would imagine that Grammarly has the largest number of users outside of MS Word, which makes it easier for them to spot errors in their code.

 The Hemingway App is really neat.
+When I started the R3ciprocity project, it was recommended to me as one of the best grammar apps available on the internet.
 I am quite impressed with their simple user interface.
 I very much like this grammar checker app because it is so clear and easy to use.
 I truly hope that this app continues to grow because it can be super useful for people that just need a quick suggestion on their writing.

 You can also check out paperrater.com to check grammar and spelling online for free.
 What’s cool is that paper writer also has a plagiarism detector built into the system.
 Although, I use turnitin.com for plagiarism detection as a teacher, from the student-side, paperrater.com is likely a good check for your paper.
 I am always really scared about the whole plagiarism issue, and I think it is becoming increasingly more important as text becomes even more digital.